 Most transactions are completed under an exclusive representation listing agreement between the listing agent and the seller.
 But a listing agent might accept a small flat fee to act like a clerk and put a home for sale into MLS in a few isolated circumstances, yet not really represent the seller.
 Or the listing agent might execute an open listing with the seller, and the seller could also list with a variety of real estate agents, but this is uncommon.

 The most common form of seller representation is when the listing agent has signed an exclusive right-to-sell listing with the seller.
-This means only the listing agent is entitled to a commission, or more accurately stated, the listing agent's brokerage is entitled to a commission.
-Exclusive listings are bilateral agreements between a broker and a seller.
-Listings agents like to believe the listing belongs to the agent, but if the agent is not the broker of the company, then the listing is not the property of the listing agent.
+This means only the listing agent is entitled to a commission, or more accurately, the listing agent's brokerage is entitled to a commission.
+The brokerage then typically shares the commission with the agent.

 When the Listing Agent Is Also the Selling Agent

-A listing agent can also be a selling agent, which means the listing agent is either engaged in dual representation, which is a form of dual agency and legal in some states, including California, or the legal relationship between the parties could be transactional in nature only.
+A listing agent can also be a selling agent, which means that the listing agent is either engaged in dual representation, which is a form of dual agency and legal in some states, or the legal relationship between the parties could be transactional in nature only.
 Transaction agents generally can't represent either party and must remain neutral.